-The MLPerf HPC benchmarks are holistic in the sense that they capture critical features of emerging scientific machine learning workloads: massive data volume, large complex models, and training schemes that incorporate data-parallelism, model-parallelism, and hyper-parameter optimization.
-The goal is to drive innovation in HPC system and software design for machine learning workloads, especially those applicationsthat depend heavily on accelerator devices for fast compute, interconnects for high-bandwidth, low-latency communication, or I/O subsystems that govern the rate at which data can be accessed.
+The MLPerf HPC benchmarks aim to fill the gaps left by existing benchmark frameworks regarding the ability to characterize performance on large scale systems and remain relevant.
+These are holistic in the sense that they capture fundamental features of emerging scientific AI workloads, massive data volume, large complex models, and training schemes which incorporate dataparallelism, model-parallelism, and hyper-parameter optimization making them relevant to industry and academia alike.

+The MLPerf HPC benchmarks drive innovation in system and software design alike - impacting not only machine learning work-loads, but the entire set of applications which depend heavily on accelerator devices for fast compute, interconnects for highbandwidth, low-latency communication, or I/O subsystems that govern the rate at which data can be accessed and moved on multi-user systems.
 Additional requirements of the benchmark suite, such as training to convergence, profile generation, and coarse-grained time reporting enable each individual benchmark's performance to be characterized relative to its utilization of a system's I/O, communication, memory, and compute capabilities.
-This makes the MLPerf HPC benchmark suite uniquely capable of characterizing the ability of existing HPC systems to run an exciting class of new workloads, while simultaneously providing engineers a standard set of benchmarks for informing the design of tomorrow's large-scale high performance computers.
+This makes the MLPerf HPC benchmark suite uniquely capable of characterizing the ability of existing HPC systems to run an exciting class of new workloads, while simultaneously providing engineers a sorely needed standard set of benchmarks for informing the design of tomorrow's large-scale high performance computers.